Ankupatil015/Demo/README.md

 # Demo
-Basics of HTML and CSS
+Basic knowledge of HTML and CSS